Zig Ziglar: biography, quotes, books, and core ideas

 Motivational speaker

 In 2001, Zig Ziglar received the Cavett Award from the National Speakers Association.
-This award is presented to speakers who have honoured the art of public speaking by teaching and guiding others.
+This is one of the most respected recognitions in professional speaking and is awarded to speakers who make a lasting contribution by supporting, teaching, and encouraging others in the field.

 Coach Zig Ziglar

-Ziglar also became a major sales coach for Mary Kay Cosmetics.
-Moreover, in 1968 he became vice president and director of education for the Automotive Performance Company in Dallas, Texas.
+Zig Ziglar also became known as a sales trainer and coach for major organisations, including Mary Kay Cosmetics.
+In addition, he served as vice president and director of education at the Automotive Performance Company in Dallas, Texas.
+These roles helped strengthen his reputation as someone who could not only sell effectively himself, but also teach others how to grow in confidence, communication, and performance.

 Final years